 Who Framed FIFA 15 Ultimate Team ?

-Rodrigo Lopes, the website’s author, has always wanted to do something while being some place near the community where he could explore more freedom of content.
+The website’s author has always wanted to do something while being some place near the community where he could explore more freedom of content.
 In this area, which will start by being a monthly thing, he’ll definitely have the opportunity to show a mostly personal vision about (not only) the game.

 Who Framed FIFA 15 Ultimate Team ?